#header-parser #markdown-parser #header #parser #markdown #config-parser #config-file

 The only invalid format is when a header starts with more than one "#" more than the previous header.

-This makes using markdown as config files viable.
+This makes using markdown like formats viable for config files.

 Example config